 This story was first published on May 25, 2015

-Message being distributed on Facebook claims that, just by sharing, liking, and commenting, you can win a gift bag containing 4 tickets for a Carnival Cruise along with $2000 cash.
+Message being distributed on Facebook claims that, just by sharing, liking, and commenting, you can win a gift bag containing 4 tickets for a Carnival Cruise.

 The message is a Facebook like-farming scam.
 It is not associated with Carnival Cruises and there are no prizes.
 The scam is designed to accumulate large numbers of Page likes so that the fraudulent Facebook Page can be either used to launch further scam campaigns or sold on the black market to other scammers.
 There have been a series of these Carnival Cruise giveaway scams on Facebook in recent years.

 To win just Share & Like photo.
 (Comment to double chances)

 Winners will be tagged in this post and messaged in 24 hours.
 Like our page

 We’re giving away 150 of these goody bags, each goody bag will contain 5 first class tickets for a Carnival cruise, $2,000 and a Carnival t-shirt.
 To win just Share & Like.
 (Comment to double chances).